 (6) If the film being sent is not a final cut of the film, please be advised that the NIFF programming staff will view based on what they have seen.
 If you do not have your final cut completed before the final submission date, the film will automatically be removed from consideration.

-(7) Screeners submitted via a thumb-drive will not be returned.
+(7) Submitted thumb-drives will not be returned.

-Shipping Instructions for file thumb-drive screeners
+Shipping Instructions for file thumb-drive screeners:

 (8) All Films must be sent by way of prepaid shipping.
 NIFF will not accept collect shipments.